Welcome and thanks for stopping by.

 For a long time I have suffered with anxiety and social phobias and, as a result, missed out on doing many of the things that I enjoy, one of which is going to the races.

-Part of what my profession involves is working in accessible and dementia tourism, and making places more accessible not just for those with physical disabilities, but those with invisible disabilities.
+Part of what my profession involves is working in accessible and dementia tourism, and making places more accessible not just for those with physical disabilities, but those with invisible disabilities and other challenges.
 How great I always thought if that could transfer across the racing industry?
 If it meant that people like me didn’t hide behind the TV, but actually got out and went racing.